Temporary Release from Ongoing Testing

 Note: release from testing requests based on medical reasons may take up to three weeks to process.

-Students must comply with campus testing requirements until they hear back regarding their request for release from the ongoing testing program.
+Students must comply with campus testing requirements until they receive an approval regarding their request for release from the ongoing testing program.

 Release Due to a COVID-19 Positive Test